-Intervention Style: Ms. Mulder takes a problem-solving approach to intervention, working to help clients better understand their presenting concerns and give them the tools needed to improve their quality of life.
+Intervention Style: Dr. Mulder takes a problem-solving approach to intervention, working to help clients better understand their presenting concerns and give them the tools needed to improve their quality of life.
 To do this, she uses elements from cognitive-behavioral (CBT), humanistic, and psychodynamic therapies.
-Ms. Mulder believes that insight into the reason for one’s problems is only part of the therapeutic process.
+Dr. Mulder believes insight into the reason for one’s problems is only part of the therapeutic process.
 She works with clients to help them identify and change the patterns of thoughts, feelings, and behaviors that keep them stuck in their present situation.
-Ms. Mulder provides clients with tools and exercises meant to help change these patterns.
+Dr. Mulder provides clients with tools and exercises meant to help change these patterns.
 She collaborates with her clients to identify the action steps needed for long-term change and provides encouragement for her clients every step of the way.
 These strategies have been effective with both adults and children and are adapted to the client’s needs and developmental level.
-With younger children, Ms. Mulder also incorporates play therapy in order to help the child feel comfortable, express themselves, and problem-solve using hypothetical situations.
+With younger children, Dr. Mulder also incorporates play therapy in order to help the child feel comfortable, express themselves, and problem-solve using hypothetical situations.

 Therapy Experience: Dr. Mulder has experience working with children, teens, and adults with a variety of emotional and behavioral concerns.
 She has provided therapy to individuals struggling with anxiety, depression, bipolar disorder, anger management, emotion regulation, trauma reactions, recurrent suicidality, self-esteem, social skills, communication, relationships, and job dissatisfaction.
 Dr. Mulder has specialized training in: parent-child interaction therapy (PCIT); cognitive-behavioral therapy for children impacted by trauma (TF-CBT); suicide risk assessment and intervention; and counseling LGBTQ+ adults and youth.